Lack of job creation has taken form of 'epidemic' under BJP rule: Priyanka

-NEW DELHI : Congress leader Priyanka Gandhi Vadra on Thursday claimed that a lack of job creation has taken the form of an “epidemic” under the BJP rule at the Centre.
+NEW DELHI, Nov 21: Congress leader Priyanka Gandhi Vadra on Thursday claimed that a lack of job creation has taken the form of an “epidemic” under the BJP rule at the Centre.

 “Lack of job creation in the country is a sign of stopping of the wheel of development.
 This disease has taken the form of an epidemic in the BJP regime,” Priyanka Gandhi said in a tweet.